David & Carolyn Crow

 LEFT US Nov 17, 2010

-The opportunity to bring Annie into our lives was just meant to be.
-Unfortunately it turned out to be nowhere near as long as it should have been.
-After a short illness, caused by her chewing up and eating a dog toy, the loss of Annie on the operating table didn’t just impact on us but also the great vets who toiled over 4 days to try and save her.
-It just wasn’t meant to be.
-Her buddy Baku missed her greatly and couldn’t figure out why his best mate was no longer around to play with.
+Bringing Annie into our lives felt like it was meant to be.
+Sadly, our time with her was nowhere near as long as it should have been.
+After a short illness caused by chewing and swallowing part of a dog toy, Annie was lost on the operating table.
+Her passing didn’t just devastate us—it affected the incredible vets too, who worked tirelessly for four days trying to save her.
+It simply wasn’t meant to be.

-Always there, always ready for attention, including cuddles on the bed, this timid little girl may have had a short life but she was loved and is dearly missed.
+Always nearby and always ready for attention—especially cuddles on the bed—this sweet, timid girl had a short life, but she was fiercely loved and is dearly missed.

-Annie – there will always be a room for your spirit on the bed and in our hearts.
+Annie, there will always be room for your spirit on our bed and in our hearts.

 Quin